Active colloid with externally induced periodic bipolar motility and its cooperative motion: Multi-particle behavior

 \subsection{Triplet}

-Here we focus on a triplet, which was at least $100\unit{\mu m}$ away from other particles.
-Trajectories of the three particles of the triplet are shown in Fig.~\ref{fig:triplet}a.
+Here we focus on triplets, which were at least $100\unit{\mu m}$ away from other particles.
+We analyzed two triplets (one for $300\unit{Hz}$ and the other for $250\unit{Hz}$) which were kept bound during the whole observation time $1091T$.
+Particle trajectories are shown in Fig.~\ref{fig:triplet}a.
 The insets show the positions recorded every half period for the first 10 periods.
-Similarly to isolated particles and doublets, the particles forming the triplet also showed short-time reciprocating behavior and long-time persistent motion (see Videos~S6 and S7, ESI\dag).
-With ${\bf x}_i$ being the position of the $i$th particle of the triplet and ${\bf x}_{ij} := {\bf x}_i - {\bf x}_j$, the interparticle distance $|{\bf x}_{ij}|$ of any pair $i,j = 1,2,3$ was maintained in some range as shown in Fig.~\ref{fig:triplet}b.
+Similarly to isolated particles and doublets, the particles forming a triplet also showed short-time reciprocating behavior and long-time persistent motion (see Videos~S8--S11, ESI\dag).
+The interparticle distance $|{\bf x}_{ij}|$ of any pair $i,j = 1,2,3$ was maintained in some range as shown in Fig.~\ref{fig:triplet}b.
 The geometric configuration was also characterized in terms of the inner angles $\alpha_{i}$ of the triangle, whose vertices are set by the positions of the three particles (see the sketch in Fig.~\ref{fig:triplet}c).
 The result in Fig.~\ref{fig:triplet}c shows that the triangle tends to be obtuse most of the time.
 The propulsion vectors $\hat{\bf n}_i$ are also defined as in the doublet case and analyzed.
 Figure~\ref{fig:triplet}d shows the histogram of the inner products $\hat{\bf n}_i \cdot \hat{\bf n}_j$.
 This indicates that any pair of particles tends to align their self-propelling directions, mostly parallel but sometimes anti-parallel.
-The closer pair tends to align parallel more preferentially (particles 2 and 3 in Fig.~\ref{fig:triplet}d).
 To further characterize the relation among three propulsion vectors, we use the following two order parameters: the polar order parameter $\Phi_P$ and the nematic order parameter $\Phi_N$, defined by

 where $\theta_k$ is the azimuth of the propulsion vector $\hat{\bf n}_k$.
-We consider four states as shown in Fig.~\ref{fig:triplet}e, characterized by $\Phi_P$ and $\Phi_N$ being $\leq 0.5$ or $>0.5$, and measured the fraction of time spent in each state (Fig.~\ref{fig:triplet}e).
+We consider four states as shown in Fig.~\ref{fig:triplet}e, characterized by $\Phi_P$ and $\Phi_N$ being $\leq 0.5$ or $> 0.5$, and measured the fraction of time spent in each state for $300\unit{Hz}$ and $250\unit{Hz}$ (Fig.~\ref{fig:triplet}e).
 For comparison, the time fraction for the case of three randomly generated unit vectors is also shown.
 The result in Fig.~\ref{fig:triplet}e shows that the triplet tends to be in the aligned state ($\Phi_P, \Phi_N > 0.5$).